Insights into CO dimerization at electrified Cu interfaces from large-scale machine learning simulations: Methods

 \subsubsection{Interface construction}

 Given an adsorbate+surface structure, the solid-liquid interface is constructed by sampling a random solvent and ion combination.
 Solvents are sampled from a list of eight commonly used solvents (e.g. polar/nonpolar, protic/aprotic).
-Similarly, ions are sampled from nine cations and anions of varying charges and size.
-The full list of solvents and ions is illustrated in Figure \ref{fig:oc25_stats}.
-The surface charge density distribution of the metal interfaces sampled in the dataset are also shown in Figure \ref{fig:oc25_stats}, with values ranging from $\sim$ -80 µC/cm$^2$ to $\sim$ 60 µC/cm$^2$, corresponding to cathodic (reducing) and anodic (oxidizing) conditions, respectively.
-As can be seen in the ion and surface charge density distributions, a majority of the interfaces have zero surface charge density that corresponds to the condition of the potential of zero charge (PZC).
+Similarly, ions are sampled from nine cations and anions of varying charges and sizes.
+The full list of solvents and ions is illustrated in Supplementary Figure \ref{fig:oc25_stats}.
+The surface charge density distribution of the metal interfaces sampled in the dataset is shown in Supplementary Figure \ref{fig:oc25_stats}, with values ranging from $\sim$ -80 µC/cm$^2$ to $\sim$ 60 µC/cm$^2$, corresponding to cathodic (reducing) and anodic (oxidizing) conditions, respectively.
+As can be seen in the ion and surface charge density distributions, a majority of the interfaces have zero surface charge density which corresponds to the condition of the potential of zero charge (PZC).

-Given the importance and frequent use of water as a solvent in electrocatalytic applications, we biased our sampling of water, with all other solvents uniformly weighted.
+Given the importance and frequent use of water as a solvent in electrocatalytic applications, we biased our sampling towards water, with all other solvents uniformly weighted.
 An ion is only sampled $\sim$50\% of the time.
-A solvent depth is then sampled between 5-10\angs, with more weighting on $\leq$6\angs~to limit excessive compute.
+A solvent depth is then sampled between 5 and 10\angs, with more weighting on $\leq$6\angs~to limit excessive computational cost.
 Given the solvent depth and area of the surface, N solvent molecules are selected, where N is the number of molecules necessary to approximately satisfy the density of the solvent.
-The resulting solvent+ion box is then randomly packed with \texttt{Packmol}\cite{martinez2009packmol} and placed on top of the adsorbate+surface configuration.
+The resulting solvent+ion box is then randomly packed with \texttt{Packmol}~\cite{martinez2009packmol} and placed on top of the adsorbate+surface configuration.

-To better capture meaningful interactions, for a subset of the dataset, we pre-optimize initial geometries with existing OC20 trained models.
-EquiformverV2-31M\cite{liao2023equiformerv2} and UMA-S-1\cite{wood2025family} were used to relax geometries using loose convergence criteria of maximum per-atom force of 0.5 eV/\angs~or 50 steps, whichever comes first.
+To better capture meaningful interactions, for a subset of the dataset, we pre-optimize initial geometries with existing OC20-trained models.
+EquiformerV2-31M~\cite{liao2023equiformerv2} and UMA-S-1~\cite{wood2025family} were used to relax geometries using loose convergence criterion of maximum per-atom force of 0.5 eV/\angs~or 50 steps, whichever comes first.